23 Traditional Turkish Meze Dishes (Complete Meze Guide)

 7. Köfte

 Köfte is a beloved Turkish meze that features grilled or fried meatballs.
-These meatballs are typically made from ground meat, often a combination of beef and lamb, mixed with spices like cumin, paprika, and parsley.
+These meatballs are typically made from ground meat, often a blend of beef and lamb, and seasoned with spices like cumin, paprika, and parsley.
 Köfte can be served with various accompaniments, such as yogurt, warm pita bread, or salads, making it a satisfying and flavorful choice.

 8. Köpoğlu